NimbiDev/EmptyStandbyMemory/README.md

 ## Instructions

  * Download the repo via the link belowa and copy the  `EmptyStandbyList.exe` file found inside into `C:\`.
- * Open **Task Scheduler** and import the `MemoryLeakFix.xml` file to create the automated task.
+ * Open **Task Scheduler** and import the `Empty Standby List.xml` file to create the automated task.
- * Run the `MemoryLeakFix` task.
+ * Run the `Empty Standby List` task.

- Once you have complted the above steps, restart your PC and the Memory Leak Fix should be setup and automated.
+ Once you have completed the above steps, restart your PC and the Memory Leak Fix should be setup and automated.

  ## Download